 - What will you do if you disagree on an important religious or moral issue?

+Many of these questions are similar to traditional marriage counseling questions that may be asked after a married couple is struggling.
 By discussing these topics ahead of time, the couple will already know how they stand on important topics if the occasion arises.
 And in the unfortunate event that the couple does disagree on fundamental issues that would eventually break up their marriage, it’s best to find out now, before the wedding, when the separation can be done with minimal lasting pain.

 However, in the vast majority of cases, premarital counseling can help Christian couples work through any underlying issues they might have, and help pave the way for a long, happy and lasting marriage together.